Total War: Warhammer II

 Total War: Warhammer II is a turn-based strategy and real-time tactics video game developed by Creative Assembly and published by Sega.
 It is part of the Total War series and the sequel to 2016's Total War: Warhammer.
 The game is set in Games Workshop's Warhammer Fantasy fictional universe.
 The game was released for Windows-based PCs on 28 September 2017.
 Feral Interactive released the game on macOS and Linux on 20 November 2018.
 Total War: Warhammer II was succeeded by Total War: Warhammer III, which was released in February 2022.
-The game requires a Steam account to play.

 Gameplay

 Total War: Warhammer II features turn-based strategy and real-time tactics gameplay similar to other games in the Total War series.

 In the campaign, players move armies around the map and manage settlements in a turn-based manner.
 Players engage in diplomacy with, and fight against, AI-controlled factions.
 When armies meet, they battle in real-time.
 The game also has a custom battles mode where players can create customised real-time battles, as well as online multiplayer battles.
 Those who own races from the first game will have the same races unlocked for multiplayer in the second game.

 The game's announced races in the campaign include the Lizardmen, High Elves, Dark Elves and Skaven.
 The Tomb Kings and Vampire Coast (a faction of undead pirates) debuted later as paid downloadable content factions, along with The Huntsmarshal's Expedition (the Empire), the Chevaliers de Lyonesse (Bretonnia), Broken Axe (Greenskins), Heralds of Ariel (Wood Elves), the Slaughterhorn Tribe (Beastmen), and Ironbrow’s Expedition (Dwarfs).

 The main campaign of the game is called Eye of the Vortex.
 It is a narrative-focused campaign where each of the playable races has its own story and cutscenes.
 In addition, players who own both Total War: Warhammer and Total War: Warhammer II have access to a huge combined campaign called Mortal Empires, which is more of a sandbox experience.
 Mortal Empires must be downloaded manually from Steam, but is free for players who own both games.

 The campaign can also be played online with another player in co-operative or head-to-head modes.